SixSq/hn-docs/docs/training/end-users/libcloud.rst

 Libcloud
 =========

+From your Dashbord, identify the Centos-libcloud component you have previously deployed (when :ref:`libcloud-deploy`) and click on its `Service URL` link

 Using the libcloud compute driver for Slipstream
 -------------------------------------------------
 For the browser-based interfaces to Nuvla and Onedata services, you can directly